Developer-Autodesk/model.derivative-nodejs-sample/README.md

 3. You can download this sample multiple ways.
 Once you have it on your computer open terminal and just go to the folder in which the source code is, then run `npm install` - this will download additional components that the sample project needs
 More info on how to do it: [https://docs.npmjs.com/cli/install](https://docs.npmjs.com/cli/install)

-4. There were some changes concerning scopes which are not yet reflected in the `view-and-data` npm pckage used by this project.
+4. There were some changes concerning scopes which are not yet reflected in the `view-and-data` npm package used by this project.
 So for the time being the solution is to open `/node_modules/view-and-data/view-and-data.js` and add the scope info to the `params` variable in the `getToken` function like so:
   ```
   var params = {
       client_secret: config.credentials.ConsumerSecret,